IBM/ibm-licensing-operator/README.md

 Then examine the status part of the output.
 It should include host, path, tls (if configured), and other networking information.

 3\.
 At this point **License Service** should be running in your cluster.
 For more information about how to use License Service to retrieve license usage data, see [IBM Cloud Platform Common Services documentation](https://www.ibm.com/support/knowledgecenter/SSHKN6/license-service/1.x.x/retrieving.html).

+### Using License Service to retrieve license usage information

+For more information about how to use License Service to retrieve license usage data, see [License Service documentation in IBM Knowledge Center](https://www.ibm.com/support/knowledgecenter/SSHKN6/license-service/1.x.x/retrieving.html).

 ### Using custom certificates